Britain's election just got interesting

 What this would mean for the markets

-When the YouGov projection was first published by The Times on Tuesday evening, the pound fell sharply in response, although it recovered slightly by Wednesday morning.
+When the YouGov projection was first published by The Times on Tuesday evening, the pound dipped in response, although it recovered slightly by Wednesday morning.

 The sharp reaction suggests that the currency markets are not prepared for a hung parliament, given all other polls have been pointing to a victory for May on June 8.
 The currency and financial markets matter in all elections, but given this one is happening during Brexit, any uncertainty and instability is amplified.